 The centerpieces of this period of preparation are the celebration of the Penitential Rite and the Scrutinies.
 The Penitential Rite, which occurs on the second Sunday of Lent, is for the baptized.
 The Scrutinies, which occur on the third, fourth, and fifth Sundays of Lent, is for the un-baptized.
 There is no ceremony on the sixth Sunday of Lent, Palm-Passion Sunday, in order to reserve the focus on the Passion of Jesus Christ.

-The Period of Mystagogy lasts for a few weeks following Easter and completes the initiation process.
+The group continues to meet in person for 8 weeks after Easter, until Pentecost for the Period of Mystagogy.
 Those who have just shared in the sacraments of initiation are now called Neophytes and, during this period, they reflect on what they have just gone through and look to the future as to how they can now share in the mission of Christ who came to bring salvation and life to the whole world.
 This period of time reminds the whole church that life in Christ constantly calls us to grow and to look for new ways to live the life of grace, personally and together.

-Anyone who is thinking about becoming a Roman Catholic Christian or who would simply like more information can call the parish office (618) 654-2339 for more information.
+Anyone who is thinking about becoming a Roman Catholic Christian or who would simply like more information can contact Deanna Harlan, Pastoral Associate for Adult Faith Formation at (618) 654-2339 x217 for more information.